Masterminds/sprig/README.md

   dict. `unset $dict $key`.
 This returns the dict for convenience.
 - hasKey: Takes a dict and a key, and returns boolean true if the key is in the dict.
+- pluck: Given a key and one or more maps, get all of the values for that key.

 ```
 {{$t := tuple 1 "a" "foo"}}